Louisiana State University: Notable alumni

-America's early Space Program benefited from the services of two LSU Graduates.
-NASA Engineer Maxime Faget was a Naval Reserve Officer and the NASA Engineer responsible for the design of the Mercury Capsule, Apollo Command Module, Capsule Escape Tower System, Mach Meter, and the STS Space Shuttle Orbiter Vehicle and System (STS=Space Transportation System).
-NASA Pioneer/Founder Walter C. Williams established what is now known as NASA's Dryden Flight Research Center, previously known as Muroc Army Station.
-Dr. Williams was directly involved with the Bell X-1 program, "Glamorous Glennis", research flights that led to the first crewed flight exceeding the speed of sound in level flight.
-Dr. Williams was on the Aeronautical Board of NACA and was responsible for hiring many of the "pioneers" of what has now become America's Space Program, NASA.
-Michael I. Jordan, Professor of Computer Science at UC Berkeley is also an LSU alumnus.
+America's early space program benefited from the services of two LSU graduates.
+Maxime Faget was a Naval reserve officer and the NASA engineer responsible for the design of the Mercury Capsule, Apollo Command Module, Capsule Escape Tower System, Mach Meter, and STS Space Shuttle Orbiter Vehicle and System.
+NASA pioneer/founder Walter C. Williams established what is now known as NASA's Dryden Flight Research Center, previously known as Muroc Army Station.
+Williams was directly involved with the Bell X-1 program, "Glamorous Glennis", research flights that led to the first crewed flight exceeding the speed of sound in level flight.
+Williams was on the Aeronautical Board of NACA and was responsible for hiring many of the pioneers of what is now NASA.
+Michael I. Jordan, Professor of Computer Science at UC Berkeley, is also an LSU alumnus.